JCU Postgraduate Health Studies

 Location: Online

-Duration: 1 year full-time online or part-time equivalent.
+Duration: 1 year full-time or 1 year and 1 trimester part-time

 Entry requirements:* AQF level 7 bachelor degree in a health discipline and current AHPRA registration as a health professional.